bseltz-cohesity/scripts/powershell/extendNthWeekDay/README.md

 ## Note

-If `-poliyName` or `-policyList` are used, then only local jobs can be processed.
+If `-policyName` or `-policyList` are used, then only local jobs can be processed.

+To select the last occurence of a week day of the month, use `-nth -1`